Zaid-Ajaj/Fable.Remoting/documentation/src/raw-http.md

 # Raw Http Communication

-Clients other than Fable can communicate with a server using Fable.Remoting quite easily.
+Clients other than Fable can communicate with a server using Fable.Remoting quite easily using raw http requests.
 For that, we have to understand how the functions of the record implementation is translated to Http.
 These functions can have the following pattern:
 ```fs
 Async<'A>
 'A -> Async<'B>